 - The Cassandra: Duncan destroys his career and later his relationship by insisting that the city is secretly controlled by mysterious midgets that dwell underground and like mushrooms.
 Though it's implied that many of his opponents know perfectly well that he is right, but try to convince themselves otherwise to protect their peace of mind.

 - Conspiracy Theorist: Duncan associates closely with them later in his career, since they're the only ones who listen to his theories with a straight face.
 As far as the general population is concerned, he's the craziest one of them all, since he claims to back up his wild theories with personal experience.

-- Unreliable Narrator — Janice holds that she is offering a balanced yet opinionated account of her brother's life.
+- Unreliable Narrator: Janice holds that she is offering a balanced yet opinionated account of her brother's life.
 Duncan takes issue with the first claim.
 She straight out admits this herself towards the end; including that it was her who informed Duncan's superiors he was in a relationship with a student destroying his career.